Will AI Really Replace Us?

 Recommended Reading: Power and Prediction: The Disruptive Economics of Artificial Intelligence, Agriwal, Gans & Goldfarb, Harvard Business Review Press, 2022.
 Well written and incredibly insightful from three Canadian leaders from The Creative Destruction Lab and Rotman School of Management.

 Recommended Listening: Olufar Arnalds, Trance Frendz.
 I first became aware of Arnalds’ music from his brilliant soundtrack to the British TV drama ‘Broadchurch’.
-His ambient and classical music is a constant inspiration and backdrop when I need to think deeply or chillout after a long day.
+His ambient and classical music is a constant inspiration and backdrop when I need to think deeply or chill out after a long day.
+This is a collaboration with Nils Frahm, another fantastic musician.